 Acclaimed clinical psychologist Jordan B Peterson draws from biblical stories in his book 12 Rules for Life, claiming that they are sources of greatest wisdom in the West.
 I also draw from the Bible in this reflection to highlight the importance of what I call ‘meditative joy’.

 The story goes that two Mary’s – Mary Magdalen and Mary the mother of James – see an angel at the tomb of Jesus.
 They are told that Jesus is risen and to go and tell the disciples where to go so that he will see them soon.
 On their way Jesus meets the women.
 They are humbled by his presence and bow down before him.
 In my imagination, he helps them up from the ground, comforts them, is affectionate with them, walks with them and then repeats what the angel has said.
-They go forth filled with the Holy Spirit.
+They go forth filled with ‘fire of heart’.

 I learned the following from meditating on this story: